Case management review

-The purpose of CMRs is to review and reflect on practice, identify learning and then disseminate the learning to improve practice and enhance safeguarding outcomes for children and young people in the future.
+The purpose of case management reviews (CMRs) is to review and reflect on practice, identify learning and then disseminate the learning to improve practice and enhance safeguarding outcomes for children and young people in the future.

 The focus of a CMR is on learning and in particular on: